andrewchambers/bupstash/doc/technical_overview.md

 Bupstash is designed to allow the user to create backups and cycle old backups while keeping the decryption key offline.
 It does this by having three distinct (but optional) key types.

-### Master key
+### Primary key

 A key capable of encrypting/decrypting chunk data, encrypting/decrypting metdata.
-A master key can be used in any role.
+A primary key can be used in any role.

 For the secure backup use case, we often want to store the master decryption key offline where it cannot be stolen.

 ### Metadata key

-A key derived from a master key, but only capable of reading/writing metadata.
+A key derived from a primary key, but only capable of reading/writing metadata.
 These keys are primarily used for things like automated backup rotation without exposing the contents of our backups.
 This key can be used to execute queries or alter metadata.

-### Send key
+### Put key

-A send key is derived from a master key and is only capable of encryption.
+A put key is derived from a primary key and is only capable of encryption.
-Any data encrypted with a send key can only be decrypted by a master key.
+Any data encrypted with a put key can only be decrypted by a primary key.
-Metadata encrypted by a send key can be decrypted by a metadata key and a master key.
+Metadata encrypted by a put key can be decrypted by a metadata key and a primary key.

-The most common use for send keys is to perform one way, append only backups to a remote host or external drive without exposing our sensitive master key to attackers.
+The most common use for put keys is to perform one way, append only backups to a remote host or external drive without exposing our sensitive primary key to attackers.

 ### Key disk format